magento/pagebuilder-docs/docs/viewports/pagebuilder-viewports.md

 ## Button icons

-As mentioned, the viewport button icons are SVG files.
-Their URLs are referenced in the `view.xml` file for each viewport (`desktop` and `mobile`), as shown in these snippets:
+Page Builder's viewport button icons use SVG images.
+The URLs to these images are included in the `view.xml` file for each viewport (`desktop` and `mobile`), as shown in these snippets:

 ```xml
 <!-- view.xml -->